Elephant Bar

 An Elephant Bar at Serramonte Center in Daly City, California.

 Elephant Bar was a scratch-kitchen restaurant in the United States that specialized in globally-based dishes and traditional American fare.
 The corporate office was located in Las Vegas, Nevada.
 Their first restaurant opened in Lubbock, Texas in 1980.
-In 2015, the chain comprised 25 restaurants throughout the United States, with the majority in California.
-Elephant Bar Restaurants were also located in New Mexico and Nevada.
-The restaurants were decorated around an African safari theme, with wildlife motifs.
-Many of the dishes offered were pan-Asian fusion in design.
+In 2015, the chain comprised 25 restaurants in the United States, with the majority in California and the rest in Arizona, Colorado, Florida, Missouri, Nevada, and New Mexico.
+The restaurants were decorated in an African safari theme, with wildlife and plant motifs.
+Many of the dishes offered were pan-Asian fusion concepts.

 In 2014, Elephant Bar filed for bankruptcy and closed 16 restaurants.
-In 2017, Elephant Bar closed a number of sites with no explanation.
+In 2017, Elephant Bar closed a number of restaurants with no explanation.
 In March 2018, Gen3 Hospitality purchased the Elephant Bar chain out of bankruptcy.
-By 2021, there was only one remaining location in Albuquerque, New Mexico, which has now closed as of April 2023.
+By 2021, there was only one remaining restaurant, in Albuquerque, New Mexico, which closed in April 2023.